Real estate

 3

-A key investing rule of thumb is diversification — including a variety of investments that don’t move in lockstep in a portfolio.
-One way to measure the diversification potential of an investment is to look at its correlation.
-Over the past 30 years, US private real estate has historically shown low correlation to US stocks (0.06) and US bonds (-0.11), which means it had provided greater portfolio diversification.4
+A key investing rule of thumb is diversification, which involves including a variety of investments that don’t move in lockstep in a portfolio.
+One way to measure an investment’s diversification is correlation.
+Over the past 30 years, US private real estate has historically shown a low correlation to US stocks (0.06) and US bonds (-0.12), which means it has provided greater portfolio diversification.2

-As an alternative to US stocks ($62 trillion market capitalization at year-end 20245) and bonds ($63 trillion6), private real estate ($18 trillion7) provides meaningful exposure potential to private markets.
+As an alternative to US stocks ($69 trillion market capitalization at year-end 20253) and US fixed income ($67 trillion4), US private real estate ($19 trillion5) provides the potential for meaningful exposure to private markets.

-Inflation can erode the purchasing power of income from stock dividends or bonds.
-The income generated by private real estate is different — it’s tied to rents, which historically have increased when inflation has risen (see chart below).
-Real estate income growth has historically kept pace with inflation over the long term.
+A concern for investors is that inflation can erode the purchasing power of income from stock dividends or bonds.
+The income generated by private real estate is different — it’s tied to rents, which historically have increased when inflation has risen.
+Real estate income growth has kept pace with inflation over long-term historical periods.
+(See chart below.)

-Investing in private real estate may provide durable income.
-Over the past 20 years, average income returns have been stronger in US private real estate (5.22%) than in US bonds (4.13%) or stocks (1.94%).8
+When yields are low and there’s economic uncertainty, investing in US private real estate may provide durable income potential.
+Over the past 20 years, average income returns have been stronger in US private real estate (5.12%) than in US bonds (3.26%) or US stocks (2.12%).6

-Investing in real estate may provide tax benefits.9 For example, real estate investment trusts (REITs) can offer:
+Investing in real estate may provide tax benefits for investors.7 For example, a real estate investment trust (REIT) can potentially offer these benefits:

 Deductions and depreciation